0xc0re/link_checker/README.md

 To dump these "broken" links to a csv file:

-$ scrapy crawl link_checker -o crawl.csv
+$ scrapy crawl lcheck -o crawl.csv